 In November 2018, Parliament adopted its position on the reform of the EU’s system of own resources along with the one on the MFF 2021-2027 in their MFF interim report.
 It confirmed their position after the European elections in October 2019.

-The negotiating team’s analysis is elaborated in the following documents:
+The negotiating team’s analysis of Charles Michel's proposal for the 20 February summit is elaborated in the following documents:

 You can find a chronology of MFF-related events here: